 The U.S. government requires that all international applicants provide SAIC with evidence of their ability to pay a full year of tuition and living expenses before a Certificate of Eligibility (I-20) may be issued.
-You will be invited to submit the necessary documents through the Terra Dotta Portal via your SAIC email.
-To apply for your I-20, prepare the following documents and provide them to International Affairs:
+You will be invited to submit the necessary items through the Terra Dotta Portal via your SAIC email.
+To apply for your I-20, you will need to submit the following items International Affairs:

 - Bank statement showing a full year of available funding